-Learn how to make authentic curd/yogurt Rice, South Indian style by following this easy recipe.
+Learn how to make authentic curd or yogurt rice, South Indian style by following this easy recipe.
 Also known as Thayir Sadam or Dahi Bhaat, it's a delicious dish made with yogurt and rice that's easy to digest.
 The tempering or tadka elevates the flavors.
 Make it in just 10 minutes if you have cooked rice ready!

 South Indian Rice Recipes 🎥

 I would accompany my aunt (mom's younger sister) who was a teacher, to her school.
-My granny would pack Thayir sadam with homemade mango pickle and roasted papad.
-Sitting with her under the shade of a tree, listening to a story as she fed me curd rice is one of the most precious moments that I have shared with my favorite aunt.
+My Pati (granny) would pack Thayir sadam with homemade mango pickle and roasted papad.
+Sitting with her under the shade of a tree, listening to a story as she fed me curd rice with South Indian-style aam ka achaar is one of the most precious moments that I have shared with my favorite aunt.

 Why make this